SotolitoLabs/sotolitoOS-setup/DeployAppliance.md

 ### NOTES

-- Remember to change the sotito and root users password.
+- Remember to change the sotolito and root users password.